-Writer Emma Dabiri On Why The Conversation About Black Hair Is Far From Finished
+Emma Dabiri On Why "Time-Consuming" Is The Wrong Word For Black Hair

 When I sit down with Emma Dabiri in her home in east London, I am fan-girling just a little.
 I finished her book Don’t Touch My Hair a few weeks before meeting, and I was blown away by the incredible level of detail in her writing, and the breadth of her sources.
 Emma Dabiri's book is academic but the writing goes far beyond the scope of Western analysis.
 It’s also pithy, personal and extremely poignant.
 To be quite frank, black hair history has never looked so good.